 Fall is one of the best times to up your curb appeal and create a welcoming yard and garden for all your family and friends with planter ideas.
 Updating your fall planters and containers for fall is easy, can be done in an afternoon, and can last well into the holiday season.
 Fall creates a whole new gardening personality… one that is more laid back and sleepy, but also electrified with color and texture.
 It’s almost as if Mother Nature wants one last dip in the pool before the summer sun sets for the cold winter.
 And she brings the margarita mix.
 Gotta love that.
-Learn how to create fall planter wow in three easy steps!
+Learn how to use these fall planter ideas to create wow in three easy steps!

 Fall Planter Ideas in 3 Easy Steps